johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ### **This individual assignment is due Sept 17th, 2024**

-In this Lab your will practice writing unit tests and analysing test coverage using two programming languages: Java and Python.
+In this Lab your will practice writing unit tests and analysing test coverage using Python programming language.
 In the Lab you will also continue working with Git and GitHub facilities.
 You will make all your contributions for this Lab in the **Team's repository** you created and used in the [Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/) Lab.